andria-hibe/Peer-Posties/README.md

-# Peer Posties NZ - peer-to-peer delivery
+# PeerPostie - peer-to-peer delivery

 This is a project that was started during Hack the Crisis NZ 2020 aimed at finding innovative solutions to problems brought about by COVID-19.